Skip to content

 -H 'Content-Type: application/json' \

-# Watch both the parent and the child it spawns:
+# Watch the planner and the three specialists it spawns:

 kubectl get agentworkloads -w